FausticSun/NEAT-Tetris/README.md

 This is a drawing library.

 ### PlayerSkeleton
-An example of how to implement a player.
+The actual player implementation.

-The main function plays a game automatically (with visualization).
+The main function performs the training across generations, showcasing the best results every 5 generations.